On this page:

 Applicants educated in Canada

-Applicants must demonstrate English language proficiency and have successfully completed the following courses or equivalents:
+Applicants must demonstrate English language proficiency and completion of the following courses or equivalents:

-• Math 10C, or Math 10-3, AND,
+- Math 10C or Math 10-3, and

-• English Language Arts 10-1 or English Language Arts 10-2
+- English Language Arts 10-1 or English Language Arts 10-2.

 SAIT accepts high school course equivalents for admission for applicants educated outside Alberta.

-All applicants who were educated outside of Canada must demonstrate English Language proficiency and provide proof they meet the program admission requirements with an international document assessment.
-Find out what educational documents are accepted and assessment options.
+All applicants who were educated outside of Canada must demonstrate English language proficiency and provide proof they meet the program admission requirements with an international document assessment.
+Find accepted educational documents and assessment options.

 SAIT may also accept courses completed at certain international post-secondary institutions.